-(28) A student who is repeating a unit and has attended its mandatory intensive school is assumed to be re-attending unless exemption is granted by the Unit Coordinator from re-attendance.
+- (27) A student who is repeating a unit and has attended its mandatory Intensive School is assumed to be re-attending unless exemption is granted by the Unit Coordinator from re-attendance.
 Exemption is not automatic as the unit or intensive school requirements may have changed.
-Students seeking exemption must do so before enrolling in the unit and if granted exemption, must notify the exemption to Student Administration and Services to avoid having their enrolment cancelled automatically for non-attendance.

-(29) A student may, at the discretion of the Head of School, have alternative attendance arrangements granted for part (but not all) of an intensive school, where the Head of School is certain that professional or statutory accreditation is not compromised by the exercise of such discretion.
-The Head of School's decision is final on whether to exercise this limited discretion and what alternative arrangements for attendance will be required.
+Students seeking exemption must do so before enrolling in the unit and if granted exemption, must notify the exemption to Student Experience to avoid having their enrolment cancelled automatically for non-attendance. - (28) A student may, at the discretion of the Head of School, have alternative attendance arrangements granted for part (but not all) of an Intensive School, where the Head of School is certain that professional or statutory accreditation is not compromised by the exercise of such discretion.
+The Head of School's decision is final on whether to exercise this limited discretion and what alternative arrangements for attendance will be required. - (29) Paragraph 13a(iii) of the Intensive Schools Policy is commonly applied through a formal UNE-company/industry/institutional agreement that includes an analysis of the comparison between the work experience/or credentialed learning and the learning experiences and outcomes a mandatory intensive school.
+Individual applications for exemption of attendance at a mandatory intensive school outside of formal agreements are acceptable but the same recorded analysis of the comparison is required.
+Unit Coordinators must ensure that exemption under paragraph 13a(iii) does not compromise any professional or statutory course accreditation and a record is added to attendance registers to ensure exempted are not failed or withdrawn from units.